JuanMunoz93/DotNetBaseAutomation/Readme.md

 + NLog
 + ExtentReports

+## AI
++ Tesseract

 # Notes
-+ The NLog.config file need the "Copy if newer" or the "Copy always" value in the "Copy to Output Directory" property.
+The next files needs the "Copy if newer" or the "Copy always" value in the "Copy to Output Directory" property:
++ NLog.config
++ testdata/eng.traineddata

 # Contact
 + mail: juan_munozbe@outlook.com